 In general, the swimming pool is open between 9am and 6pm, but check the exact opening times online.
 This is one of the most expensive places to swim in Ghent (full price 11EUR for adult Gentenaars), so don’t forget to swipe your UiTpas to collect points for future discounts.

-The swimming area is managed by a group of local volunteers, the non-profit De Vrienden van Vosselare Put.
-The entry price is 3EUR.
+The swimming area is managed by a group of local volunteers, the non-profit De Vrienden van Vosselare Put, which keeps the entry price low.
 The parking spots around the pond get full fast, so arrive by bicycle if possible.

 There is a small cabin with toilet facilities and a cafe where you can get some food as well.
 The pond is open in July and August almost every day when the weather is nice, from noon-ish at the weekend.
 Check the opening times on their Facebook page.
 During opening times a lifeguard is present and the water quality is monitored regularly.
 Be aware that dogs are not allowed.